enkidevs/curriculum/sql/dql/aggregate-queries/distinct-and-limit.md

 | Bulbasaur | 47    |

-It is important to note that the `OFFSET <number> ROWS` and `FETCH FIRST <number> ROWS ONLY` clauses represent the ANSI Standard for *limiting* or *skipping* a certain number of rows, but that does not mean that all RDBMS implementations will use the same wording.
-One of the most popular implementation consists of using `LIMIT <number> OFFSET <number>`, and here is how you would put it in application:
+It's important to note that the `OFFSET <number> ROWS` and `FETCH FIRST <number> ROWS ONLY` clauses represent the ANSI Standard for *limiting* or *skipping* a certain number of rows, but that does not mean that all RDBMS implementations will use the same wording.
+One of the most popular implementations consists of using `LIMIT <number> OFFSET <number>`, and here is how you would apply it:

 ```sql
 SELECT * FROM pokemons
 LIMIT 3 OFFSET 2;
 ```

-Make sure to check out the resource links if you are unsure of what syntax your implementation uses.
+Check out the resource links if you're unsure of what syntax your implementation uses.

 ---
 ## Practice